MicrosoftDocs/defender-docs/defender-xdr/alerts-incidents-correlation.md

 Merging incidents together is preferable to unlinking alerts from one incident and linking them to another, because all the incident information (for example, the activity log) is preserved.

 For now, only two incidents at a time can be merged manually.

+Other rules governing manual merging are the same as automatic merging.
+See [Details of the merge process](#details-of-the-merge-process) above.

 For instructions and more information on how to merge incidents manually, see [Merge incidents manually in the Microsoft Defender portal](merge-incidents-manually.md).